victronenergy/dbus-mqtt/README.md

 If the MQTT service is enabled, the CCGX will forward all notifications from the CCGX to the Victron MQTT server (mqtt.victronenergy.com).
 All communication is encrypted using SSL.
-You can connect to the MQTT server using your VRM credentials and subscribe to the notifications send by your CCGX.
+You can connect to the MQTT server using your VRM credentials and subscribe to the notifications sent by your CCGX.
 It is also possible to send read and write requests to the CCGX.
 You can only receive notifications from systems in your own VRM site list, and to send write requests you need the 'Full Control' permission.
 This is the default is you have registered the system yourself.
 The 'Monitor Only' permission allows subscription to notifications only